 Title IX Coordinators are trained to handle sensitive information with appropriate discretion.
 Although not a confidential resource, they respect and protect privacy to the greatest extent possible, sharing information only on a need-to-know basis, for example, to evaluate interim measures or to enable the University to take action to ensure the safety of the community.

 Procedures Concerning Alleged Harassment by Students (Please see Section VI of the FAS Policy for more information on the procedures briefly described below)

 An initiating Party may file a formal complaint against a Student, directly with ODR, alleging a violation of this Policy.
-If an Initiating Party files a formal complaint with a Title IX Coordinator, the Title IX Coordinator will forward the formal complaint to ODR.
+If an Initiating Party submits a formal complaint to a Title IX Coordinator, the Title IX Coordinator will forward the formal complaint to ODR.

 The FAS Procedures are intended to supplement the University Procedures and detail the FAS role at moments when the University Procedures refer to actions taken or decisions made by the School or unit.
 You can find the FAS procedures here.
 Section (VI) C, sets out procedures pertaining to allegations of sexual or gender-based harassment committed by a student, including a student at Harvard College, GSAS, and both the Extension School and the Summer School within DCE.
 Sections (VI) D and E, set out procedures pertaining to allegations of sexual or gender-based harassment committed by Faculty and staff.